jonhere/wap/README.md

 ## Note
 * Version 0.1.x is very much unstable work in progress.
 * Alot of javascript iregularity so maybe major changes.
-* Direction unknown, not aimed as creating highest of speed code but good a starting point.
+* Direction unknown, not aimed as creating highest of speed code but good as starting point.
 Will be kept minimal.
 * Reading the source highly advised.
 * You can always call eval.